Joseon Army: Jingwan system

-Jeseungbangryak System

-Joseon army mobilizes its troops through the Jeseungbangryak system.
-It allowed the military commanders from the central government to control assembled troops from the main army to the local and provincial armies.
-But, local officers could not individually respond to a foreign invasion outside their jurisdiction until a higher ranking general, appointed by the king's court, arrived with a newly mobilized army.
-It was a highly inefficient arrangement since the nearby forces would remain stationary until the mobile border commander arrived on the scene and took control.
-Secondly, as the appointed General often came from an outside region.
-The general was unlikely unfamiliar with the natural environment, the available technology, and staffing of the invaded region.
-Finally, as the government never maintained the main army, new and ill-trained recruits conscripted during war constituted a significant part of the army.

-Sogo System
+Sogo system

-Seonjo established the Sogo System in 1593, a militia system during the Imjin war based on the Ming Chinese militia system and military texts.
+Seonjo established the Sogo system in 1593, a militia system during the Imjin war based on the Ming Chinese militia system and military texts.
 He believed a communal nature of the defense forces would prevent the populace from deserting and allow the country to respond more quickly to invasions.
 Under this system, county magistrates or army commanders organized all families of the Joseon Society from villages and counties into militia armies with hierarchical command structures.
 They have access to the resources for maintaining and rewarding the soldiers.
 Five households each contributed a man to form the basic unit, an o.
 The o’s in a village or town were progressively amalgamated and arranged into eleven-man squads (tae) including a squad leader (taech’ong), three-squad banners (ki), three-banner companies (ch’o), and five-company battalions (sa), five battalions constituted a regiment (yŏng) of approximately 2,475 men.
 The Sogo Armies performed disastrously during the Manchu Invasions due to the county magistrates' poor management and outright corruption, who packed them with the old, weak, and infirm soldiers.
+After the invasions, they were divided into “good” (yang, 良) and “base” (cheon, 賤) groups, leading to abuses such as double labor obligations.
+By the 18th century, the Sogo Army became increasingly nominal, reduced to tax-collection units by the late Joseon.
 During Heonjong's reign, he reduced them to a corvée labor force, and their garrison commanders operated in the realms of public safety and pacification as thief-catching and tiger killing.